Do sweat it! Wearable microfluidic sensor to measure lactate concentration in real time

-Category: Environment Hits: 3Lactate, a compound present in sweat, is an important biomarker to quantify during exercise.
+Category: Environment Hits: 4Lactate, a compound present in sweat, is an important biomarker to quantify during exercise.
 However, available wearable sensors can cause skin irritation, which calls for the use of different materials.
 In a recent study, scientists have developed a soft and nonirritating microfluidic sensor for the real-time measurement of lactate concentration in sweat.
 This wearable device will help monitor the state of the body during intense physical exercise or work.

 Read more https://www.sciencedaily.com/releases/2021/02/210217151031.htm